vstinner/vstinner.github.io/content/graphics_bugs.rst

 Xwayland crash in xwl_glamor_gbm_create_pixmap()
 ================================================

-While I was debugging the previous Firefox glitch, I started my IRC client hexchat.
+In September 2019, while I was debugging the previous Firefox bug, I started my IRC client hexchat.
 Suddently, **Xwayland crashed which closed my whole Gnome session**!
 I was testing various GPU configurations to analyze the Firefox bug.

 ABRT managed to rebuild an useless traceback and identified an existing bug report.
 It added my coment to `[abrt] xorg-x11-server-Xwayland: